UlisesOrnelasR/UlisesOrnelasR/README.md

 ### 🚶 About Me:

-Hi, I'm a mechatronic engineering student🔧, but I'm passionate about software development.
+Hi, I'm a mechatronics engineering student🔧, but I'm passionate about software development.

 I like to exercise🏊 and spend quality time with my family and friends.🔋
 ### 🔨 Languages and Tools: